How Michelangelo Carved Marble Looking Over Michelangelo’s Shoulder As He Carves Marble, Chapter One, The Non-Finito Copyright 2021 Cornelius Sullivan

 Dying Slave, Michelangelo, Louvre,

 The two large round Madonnas with Child, the two tondi, are examples of this.
-They have tool marks from the roughing out point chisel, the subia, as well as extensive modeling with the tooth chisel, the gradina.
-Often, I have polished marble because I wanted to see its color and to see how it would take a shine.
-And there are times that I have regretted the absence of the tool marks because of the fact that the marks take the light and describe form with clarity.
-And there can be a disoriented sense of loss of the block when traces of it are gone.
+They have tool marks from the roughing out point chisel, the as well as extensive modeling with the tooth chisel.
+I have polished marble because I wanted to see its color and to see how it would take a shine and then regretted the absence of the tool marks because of the fact that the marks take the light and describe form with clarity.
+And there can be a disorientating sense of loss of the block when traces of it are gone.

 Madonna and Child with the Infant Baptist (Taddei Tondo), Royal Academy of Arts, London.